 Resistance bands are a must-have for any home gym.
 They come in a variety of resistances that will give you a tough workout, every time.
 Even better if you get a door anchor to go with them.
 Combining the resistance bands and door anchor will simultaneously help you with any injury, while increasing your strength and conditioning training.

 This is an often-forgotten part of home gyms.
 Getting the right flooring is essential if you want to avoid any falls that can injure you or another.
 There is the added benefit of it protecting your flooring from any equipment accidentally falling.
+Incorporating gym floor mats, such as foam interlocking mats or rubber gym flooring, ensures a reliable cushioning system that not only safeguards you and others from potential injuries but also shields your existing flooring from inadvertent equipment mishaps.

 Every commercial gym you go to always has a wall lined with mirrors.
 There is a reason for that beyond taking a sneaky selfie.
 Some exercises require a particular pose or movement.
 To make sure you're getting the proper movements, it's best to be able to see it.